 Benchmarks measure:

-Results: Computer use agents can handle simple tasks, but still struggle with complex, dynamic screens.
-Seeing the screen accurately remains the biggest challenge, even more than planning or decision-making.
-Small UI changes can break workflows.
-This makes reliability a key challenge.
+Results: These agents handle simple tasks but still struggle with complex, dynamic screens.
+Accurately seeing the screen remains the biggest challenge, more so than planning or decision-making, and small UI changes can break workflows, making reliability the key open problem.

 For more, read Computer Use Agents: Benchmark & Architecture.